Mimkaa/autoHotKeyScripts/README.md

 ## 🤖 How ChatGPT Must Respond to My Requests

 1. **Scan the whole repo**
-   * Traverse every file in every subfolder.
+   * Focus on the `collection/` folder (and any sub‑folders it contains).
-   * You may open and inspect the code/content of each file.
+   * You may open and inspect the code/content of every file there.

 2. **Select only the files relevant to my request**
    * “Relevant” means the file’s name **or** its internal code directly helps address the task I just asked for.